Last Updated: 1 January 2020

 Cookies: Cookies, pixels, or other tracking technologies are small data files that a website or its service providers may place on your browser when you visit a website.
 Cookies store a unique numerical identifier that sends back a signal to the installer of the cookie to announce your browser's presence and movement on the website that installed the cookie or on websites that you visit after the cookie is installed.
 There are many different types of cookies that perform different functions.
 Some of these cookies remain on your browser and allow the installer of the cookie to track you over time and across the Internet.
 A cookie does not identify you personally, but only identifies your browser.

-IP Addresses: Your “IP Address” is a number that is automatically assigned to the computer that you are using by your Internet Service Provider (“ISP”).
-An IP Address is identified and logged automatically in Algonquin server log files whenever a user visits our websites, along with the time of the visit and the page(s) that were visited.
-Collecting IP Addresses is standard practice on the Internet and is done automatically by many websites.
+IP Addresses: Your "IP Address" is a number that is automatically assigned to the computer that you are using by your Internet Service Provider ("ISP").
+An IP Address is identified and logged automatically in Algonquin’s server log files whenever a user visits our websites, along with the time of the visit and the page(s) that were visited.

 Algonquin uses IP Addresses for purposes such as calculating website usage levels, helping diagnose server problems, administering the website and presenting content.